B.Tech. Computer Science and Engineering Curriculum

 7 Core Classroom NoSQL Database Management 3 2-0-2

-7 Core Elective Classroom Core Elective -4 (Specialization Specific) 3
+7 Core Elective Classroom Core Elective -4 (Specialisation Specific) 3

-7 Core Elective Classroom Core Elective -5 (Specialization Specific) 3
+7 Core Elective Classroom Core Elective -5 (Specialisation Specific) 3

 7 Open Elective Classroom Open Elective – 2 3